top of page

 While full coverage may not be available, here’s how patients can better manage functional medicine insurance coverage:

-• Use HSA/FSA funds: These tax-advantaged accounts can cover most functional medicine services, including testing and supplements
+• Use HSA/FSA funds: These tax-advantaged accounts can cover most functional medicine services, including testing and supplements.

-• Request itemized receipts: For potential out-of-network reimbursement
+• Request itemized receipts: For potential out-of-network reimbursement.

-• Submit superbills: Ask your practitioner for these to file insurance claims independently
+• Submit superbills: Ask your practitioner for these to file insurance claims independently.

-• Check CPT codes: Some functional labs may be eligible under specific coding
+• Check CPT codes: Some functional labs may be eligible under specific coding.

 Frequently Asked Questions